 The TFM is based on the mine using conventional mining on Level Zero and trackless mining on the other levels.
 The capital cost associated with ore reserve development has been taken into account in the TFM.
 Ore reserve development is a sustaining capital investment that is made to accommodate future low commodity prices permitting ongoing development to be temporarily halted without loss of production and so enables the mine to maintain a positive cash flow when commodity prices are low.
-A summary of the results obtained from the model is given in Table 7.
+A summary of the results obtained from the model is given in Table 21.
 Other than the metal price, the project does not seem to be sensitive to any specific parameter.
+A summary of the post-tax annual cash flow is given in Table 22.

-RESULTS OF TECHNICAL FINANCIAL MODEL FO R THE LIFE OF MINE
+Pulacayo Deposit Results of Technical Financial Model for the Life of Mine

-Constant Discount F Rate 8%
+Constant Discount Rat te 8%

-Parameter NPV (mil USD) IRR (% per year)
+Parameter NPV (mil US\$) IRR (% per year)

 Operating Margin 194 No IRR

 Cash Before Tax 126 47

 Cash After Tax 72.5 32.1

 Maximum Months for NPV and IRR 174 174

-Net Smelter Return/ton RoM (milled) (USD /t) 171.1
+Net Smelter Return/ton RoM (milled) (US\$/t) 171.1

-Cash Cost/oz Silver (USD/oz) 11.20
+Cash Cost/oz Silver 1 (US\$/oz) 11.2

-Cash Cost/oz Equivalent Silver (USD/oz AgEg ) 8.44
+Cash Cost/oz Equivalent Silver ^{1,2} 8.44

-(USD/oz AgEq ) Payback Period (months) 20
+(US\$/oz {AgEq}) Payback Period 3 (months) 20